-Commented [MF91]: Evidence of Mr Millar - subject to determination of scope
+Commented [JB115]: Evidence of Mr Millar - subject to determination of scope

-Commented [MF92]: #108 Milstead Trust
+Commented [MF117]: #108 Milstead Trust

-- (iii) Ensures any communal private open spaces are accessible, usable and attractive for the residents - (iv) Ensures the typologies and layouts of buildings proposed enable a balance of passive surveillance and privacy, including surveillance from ground floor level; and - Includes tree and garden planting particularly relating to the street frontage, outlook areas, boundaries, access ways, common spaces, and parking areas. - (vi) Ensure that buildings respond to the interface between adjoining sites, encouraging a soft transition between building heights d.
-Access, parking and servicing

-Whether the development provides for active transport and good access and integration of space for any parking and servicing, through consideration of the extent to which the development:

-- Integrates access in a way that is safe for all users, and offers convenient access for pedestrians to the street, any nearby parks or other public recreation spaces; - (ii) Provides for any parking areas and garages in a way that does not dominate the development, Particularly when viewed from the street or other public open spaces; including a provision for underground or internal parking and storage of bikes, cars, and scooters where possible; and - (iii) Provides for suitable storage and service spaces which are conveniently accessible, safe and/or secure, and located and/or designed to minimise adverse effects on occupants, neighbours and public spaces - (iv) Addresses three waters infrastructure, in particular stormwater management. - (v) Provides for appropriate emergency access onto the site that is clear, unobstructed and visible e.
-Safety f.
-Sustainability and resilience

-Whether the development incorporates Crime Prevention Through Environmental Design (CPTED) principles as required to achieve a safe, secure environment, through consideration of the extent to which the development:

-- Provides for views over, and passive surveillance of, adjacent public and publicly accessible private open spaces; - (ii) Clearly demarcates boundaries of public and private space; - (iii) Makes pedestrian entrances and routes readily recognisable; and - (iv) Provides for good visibility with clear sightlines and effective lighting.

-Whether the development incorporates innovative design responses that are likely to create a benefit for the environment and contribute to the Kāi Tahu values set out in Policy 4.2.2.21.fl. in the areas of carbon emission reductions, stormwater management and water quality, biodiversity, renewable energy, and energy efficiency, significantly beyond the minimum levels required by the Plan, through consideration of the extent to which the development:

-- (i) Demonstrates design initiatives to reduce carbon emissions through reductions in: - embodied energy (e.g. materials and construction processes); - operational energy use (e.g. thermal performance, heating and cooling, waste minimisation including organics, transport emissions); and - end of life emissions (e.g. design for end of life reuse-recovery-recycle). - (ii) Supports indigenous biodiversity by providing a diversity of native vegetation species in the appropriate arrangement and location and considering the form and functioning of ecological corridors. - (iii) Reduces operational water use through the inclusion of water efficient fixtures, and fittings, and onsite water retention and detention; and - (iv) Includes the appropriate management of stormwater through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater network within the Zone and gives effect to the Guiding Principles for Stormwater Management set out in Chapter 27 Assessment Matters at 27.9.8.
+(iii) (iv) (v) of the residential units (v) and privacy, including surveillance from ground floor level; and (vi) Commented IME1101, #108 Milsteed Trust .
+Ac ccess, parking and servicing Commented [MF118]: #108 Milstead Trust Wł hether the development provides for active transport and good access and integration of space for any rking and servicing, through consideration of the extent to which the development: (i) Integrates access in a way that is safe for all users, and offers convenient access for pedestrians to the street, any nearby parks or other public recreation spaces; (ii) Provides for any parking areas and garages in a way that does not dominate the development, Particularly when viewed from the street or other public open spaces; including a provision for underground or internal parking and storage of bikes, cars, and scooters where possible; and Commented [MF119]: #105 Maryhill Limited (iii)) Provides for suitable storage and service spaces which are conveniently accessible, safe and/or secure, and located and/or designed to minimise adverse effects on occupants, neighbours and public spaces (iv) (v) Commented [MF120]: #36 Fire and Emergency Zealand .
+Sa fety (i) e development: Provides for views over, and passive surveillance of, adjacent public and publicly accessible private open spaces; Clearly demogrates boundaries of public and private space; (ii) (iii) (iv) (iv)) Provides for good visibility with clear sightlines and effective lighting.
+Su istainability and resilience Wh the em ene hether the development incorporates innovative design responses that are likely to create a benefit for e environment and contribute to the Kāi Tahu values set out in Policy 4.2.2.21.f, in the areas of carbon nission reductions, stormwater management and water quality, biodiversity, renewable energy, and tergy efficiency, significantly beyond the minimum levels required by the Plan, through consideration of e extent to which the development: Commented [MF121]: #100 Te Rūnanga o Ngā Papatipu Rūnanga (i) Demonstrates design initiatives to reduce carbon emissions through reductions in: embodied energy (e.g. materials and construction processes); operational energy use (e.g. thermal performance, heating and cooling, waste minimisation including organics, transport emissions); and end of life emissions (e.g. design for end of life reuse-recovery-recycle). (ii) Supports indigenous biodiversity by providing a diversity of native vegetation species in the appropriate arrangement and location and considering the form and functioning of ecological corridors.
+Commented [MF122]: #100 Te Rūnanga o Ngā (iii) Papatipu Rūnanga (iv) Includes the appropriate management of stormwater through water sensitive design and through the retention and treatment of stormwater, and integration with the stormwater network within the Zone and gives effect to the Guiding Principles for Stormwater Management set out in Chapter 27 Assessment Matters at 27.9.8.
+Commented [JB123]: #100 Te Rūnanga o Ngāi ASSESSITICIT Matters at 21.0.0.
+Papatipu Rūnanga g.

-Commented [MF93]: #108 Milstead Trust

-Commented [JB98]: #100 Te Rūnanga o Ngāi Tahu, Papatipu Rūnanga g.
 Accessibility